makeabilitylab/physcomp/arduino/serial-print.md

 You will obviously want to print out more than just strings.
 So, how do you print out variables?

-The simple answer is to use multiple `Serial.print` and `Serial.println` with the variable as the sole parameter (see below).
+The simple answer is to use multiple `Serial.print` and `Serial.println` statements.
+To print variables, put the variable as the sole parameter (see below).
 A more complicated answer is available in our [Inside Arduino](inside-arduino.md) guide.
+You can also see the example code on the [`Serial.print`](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) API page.

+Below, we've written a simple program to print out the current time (in milliseconds) since the Arduino was turned on and our program began to run:

 {% highlight C %}
 void setup() {